top of page

 • Family and portrait sessions

-• running the business side (contracts, invoices, marketing)
+• Managing the business side (contracts, invoices, marketing)

 What a “Typical Day” Can Look Like